ApryseSDK/pdftron-react-native/README.md

 })
 ```

-#### encryptDocument(string, string, string)
+#### encryptDocument
+To encript a document.
 This function does not lock around the document so be sure to not use it while the document is opened in the viewer.

-Return a promise.

 Parameters:

 Name | Type | Description
 --- | --- | ---
 file path | string | the local file path to the file
-password | string | the password
+password | string | the password you would like to set
 current password | string | the current password, use empty string if no password

+Return a promise.

 Example: